hrishin/Downloader/README.md

 # Downloader Services

-This is CLI unitity to downlaod files from various sources type
+This is CLI utility tool to download files from various sources type

   * http
   * https
   * ftp
   * sftp

 ### Build

 with test

-Note: test suit has 1 integration test which require access to file system.
+Note: Test suit has 1 integration test which require access to file system.
 Please make sure the source code location has write file perimission
 ```
 mvn clean test compile assembly:single